tembo84/tembo84/README.md

 ### About Me

-I'm Tayo Folayan, a Nigerian American, athletic and always trying to learn new things.
+I'm Tayo Folayan a very motivated developer, always trying to learn new things.

-I have an electrical engineering background but I'm trying to transition into Cloud and AI.
-So far it has been a very frustrating but follow along with me on my journey...

 <!--
 **tembo84/tembo84** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.